Hulu Premieres Medalist Anime Season 2 in the U.S.

 • Ai Kayano as Marika Kurione

-While the series brings in new faces, it also sees the return of familiar talents among the cast and crew.
-Notable changes behind the scenes include the art direction transition to Hazuki Nakamura from Yōko Nakao, along with Kentaro Kashiwagi taking the reins as the compositing director of photography.
+While the series is bringing in these new faces, it also sees the return of familiar talents among the cast and crew.
+There are some notable changes behind the scenes too.
+For instance, the art direction has transitioned to Hazuki Nakamura from Yōko Nakao.
+Also, Kentaro Kashiwagi is now taking the reins as the compositing director of photography.
+These tweaks are clearly aimed at keeping the visual quality at its peak.

-As fans eagerly anticipate the unfolding drama of Medalist season 2, the fusion of talent, passion, and storytelling continues to captivate audiences worldwide, offering a glimpse into the captivating world of competitive ice skating and the indomitable spirit of its protagonists.
+As fans eagerly anticipate the unfolding drama of Medalist season 2, the fusion of talent and passion continues to captivate audiences worldwide.
+It truly offers a unique glimpse into the world of competitive ice skating and the indomitable spirit of its protagonists.
+We can't wait to see how the story moves forward from here.

 Tags: No tags